Learn How to Efficiently Cool a Grow Room

-While it is ideal to maintain a fairly cool environment inside the grow room, there can also be hazards when you expose the cultivars to extreme temperatures.
+It is ideal to maintain a cool environment inside the grow room.
+But, there can also be hazards when you expose the cultivars to extreme temperatures.
 The table below shows the different scenarios that might occur between a space that is too cold or too hot for the plants to grow in.

 (Less than 60°F or 15°C)